microsoft/vscode-arduino/README.md

 - `arduino.disableTestingOpen` - Disable/enable auto sending a test message to serial port for checking open status.
 The default value is `false` (a test message will be sent).
 - `arduino.skipHeaderProvider` - Enable/disable the extension providing completion items for headers.
 The functionality is included in newer versions of the C++ extension.
 The default value is `false`.
 - `arduino.defaultBaudRate` - Default baud rate for serial port monitor.
 The default value is 115200.
 Supported values are 300, 1200, 2400, 4800, 9600, 19200, 38400, 57600, 74880, 115200, 230400 and 250000.
+- `arduino.defaultOutputPath` - Default output path for the compiler.
+By default, this option is not set.

 The following settings are per sketch settings of the Arduino extension.
 You can find them in `.vscode/arduino.json` under the workspace.